8 Signs Your Pool Needs Shocking

 Updated:

-When to use pool shock falls into two separate sections – under what circumstances most pool owners should shock a pool and, if it needs to be shocked, what is the best time of day to carry out pool shocking.
+When to use pool shock falls into two separate sections: under what circumstances most pool owners should shock a pool and, if it needs to be shocked, what is the best time of day to carry out the shock.

-As well as regular pool shocking, you will need to shock the pool when opening it, when the weather is extremely hot, when it has rained heavily, if you have an algae attack or if the combined chlorine level is high.
+In addition to regular pool shocks, you will need to shock the pool when opening it, when the weather is extremely hot, when it has rained heavily, if you have an algae attack or if the combined chlorine level is high.

-There are many intricate things about shocking a swimming pool that a pool owner will need to understand.
+A pool owner must understand many intricate things about shocking a swimming pool.
 To always have a clean pool, you need to understand why a pool needs to be shocked and do it correctly each time.

 when to shock your pool